crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/wireless-privacy-and-integrity-methods/README.md

 * Examples: HMAC (Hash-based MAC), CMAC (Cipher-based MAC).

 In a keyed integrity check (Message Authentication Code like Michael), a cryptographic algorithm calculates a MIC value from the message data and a secret key.
 The sender sends this MIC along with the message.
 The receiver recalculates the MIC using the shared secret key and compares the result to the transmitted value.
 A mismatch indicates tampering.
-The following figure shows the MIC process.
+The following figure (Checking Message Integrity over a Wireless Network) shows the MIC process.

 ```mermaid
 graph TB